 At Eastbrook Primary Academy, we aim to provide a curriculum that is appropriate to the needs and abilities of all our children.
 We plan our teaching and learning in such a way that we enable each child to reach for the highest level of personal achievement.
-This policy helps to ensure that we recognise and support the needs of those children in our school who have been identified as 'gifted' and 'talented' according to national definitions.
+This policy helps to ensure that we recognise and support the needs of those children in our school who have been identified as the most able or 'gifted' and 'talented' according to national definitions.